zed-coding/zed-lang/docs/docs.md

 ## Introduction

 Zed is a simple programming language that compiles to x86_64 assembly.
-It features functions, control flow, strings, and basic arithmetic operations.
-With predeclarations support, it enables advanced programming patterns like mutual recursion and forward references.
+It features functions, control flow, strings, basic arithmetic operations, a module system with includes, and a standard library providing common functionality.
+With predeclarations support and proper symbol resolution, it enables advanced programming patterns like mutual recursion, forward references, and modular code organization.

 ## Installation